View Joann Blondell's Obituary on middlesborodailynews.com and share memories

-MIDDLESBORO — Joann Blondell, age 73, Middlesboro, KY passed away Tuesday, December 24, 2019 at Middlesboro Appalachian Regional Hospital.
+MIDDLESBORO — Joann Yoakum Blondell, age 73, Middlesboro, KY passed away Tuesday, December 24, 2019 at Middlesboro Appalachian Regional Hospital.
+She was the daughter of the late George and Cleo Yoakum of Middlesboro, KY.
+In addition to her parents, she is preceded in death by her husband, John Blondell; her daughter, Rebecca Harrell and her brother, Don Yoakum.

+She is survived by her son, Chris Harrell; grandson, Cayden Harrell of Fruitland Park, Florida; three step grandchildren: Alex, Claire and Callie Bright of Knoxville, TN; brothers: George (Linda) Yoakum of Tazewell, TN and Mack Yoakum of Middlesboro, KY; sister, Debbie (Roger) Mayes of Tazewell, TN and a host of nieces and nephews.

 Funeral service will be 3 p.m., Saturday, December 28, 2019 at Shumate Funeral Home Chapel with Pastor Astor Simpson officiating.
 Music will be provided by Karen and Larry Blondell.
+Pallbearers will be Jack Yoakum, Duke Mayes, Travis Seal, Tyler Yoakum, Andy Yoakum, and Palmer Yoakum.
+Honorary pallbearers will be Danny Kilgore, Robbie Yoakum, George Wilkerson, Rosetta Roberts, and Rose Barnett.
 Graveside service will follow at Green Hills Memorial Gardens.
-The family will receive friends 1-3 p.m., Saturday, December 28, 2019 at Shumate Funeral Home Chapel.
+The family will receive friends 1-3 p.m., Saturday, December28, 2019 at Shumate Funeral Home Chapel.

 Shumate Funeral Home is honored to serve the Blondell Family and is entrusted with all arrangements.